Semantically Reflected Programs: Discussion

 Queries posed to the integrated model are distributed to the models that correspond to the different sources (see \cref{fig:semantic-data-access}).
 For the materialized models (here, the \SMOL ontology and domain ontology), the query is simply evaluated over the available statements.
 For the virtual models, the system uses the corresponding mapping to generate answers.
 This mapping is manifested as an implementation of a search method $\mathit{find}(t)$ for each source, which takes a search triple $t$ as input and returns the set of statements matching this triple.
 For simple queries with just one triple, $\mathit{find}$ only needs to be called directly once.
 For more complex queries, the query planner must first split the query into a set of multiple $\mathit{find}$ calls and then combine the results from each such call into the final result set.
 In other words, the implementation of $\mathit{find}$ is only responsible for traversing the relevant data structure and returning the statements matching $t$, while the query planner is responsible for transforming the query into $\mathit{find}$ calls and combining the answers.

 A naive way of implementing $\mathit{find}$ could be to always traverse the whole internal data structure and collect statements matching $t$.
 Instead, our implementation carefully considers the search triple $t$ and prevents the system from traversing the parts that will only lead to irrelevant statements.
-This is achieved by placing guards into the code, which are simple control mechanisms that cannot be passed unless a given expression holds.
+This is achieved by guards in the traversal by the interpreter, which is a simple control mechanisms that cannot be passed unless a given expression holds.
 For example, if we know that a given for-loop only generates statements of the form \texttt{(?v :y ?w)} and \texttt{(?v :z ?w)}, where \texttt{?v} and \texttt{?w} are variables, then there should be a guard in front of the loop to check if $t$ matches either of the two forms.
 Placing guards into the code in a way that improves the efficiency of $\mathit{find}$ requires a good overview of the data structure and the types of statements to which each part corresponds.
 It is worth noting that virtualization combined with reasoning does not work well in the current setup: many reasoners require initial materialization of all statements, which conflicts with the idea of virtual access.\looseness=-1